xiaojianliu/fvcom-vs-roms/README.md

-first ,download data from http://comet.nefsc.noaa.gov:8080/erddap/tabledap/drifters.html and save it,which name is drifters.csv
+1,download data from http://comet.nefsc.noaa.gov:8080/erddap/tabledap/drifters.html and save it,which name is drifters.csv

-second,create a file which name is data
+2,create a file which name is data

-third,run segment.py, according to drifter's is and time,we divide it into different segments and save the file of 'data'
+3,run segment.py, according to drifter's is and time,we divide it into different segments and save the file of 'data'

-forth,run Drifter_vs_Model use hourly data15.py and calculate separation rate and distance ratio
+4,run Drifter_vs_Model use hourly data15.py and calculate separation rate and distance ratio

+5. run roms.py

-finally,run draw.py and draw density map
+6,run draw.py and draw density map